canvas-medical/embed/README.md

 ## Getting Started

-Fork this repo clone it
+Fork this repo and then clone the fork

 Start by navigating to `/example-apps/`, installing the selected app dependencies, and running the app.
 Running an example app will give you a better understanding of how the embeds can run in your custom application.
 The [React app](https://github.com/canvas-medical/embed/blob/main/example-apps/react/README.md) has helpful documentation on how to make use of embeds.